vlopatkin/iron-lambda/README.md

 # iron-lambda
-Lambda function support for IronWorker cloud
+Lambda functions support for IronWorker cloud

 ## What is this?

-Use the iron-lambda to locally dev and test your lambda function in the exact same environment it will have when running remotely on the IronWorker cloud.
+Use the iron-lambda to locally dev and test your lambda functions in the exact same environment it will have when running remotely on the IronWorker cloud.

 ## The Workflow